isovalent/ebpf-docs/docs/linux/map-type/BPF_MAP_TYPE_HASH.md

 [:octicons-tag-24: v3.19](https://github.com/torvalds/linux/commit/0f8e4bd8a1fc8c4185f1630061d0a1f2d197a475)
 <!-- [/FEATURE_TAG] -->

 The hash map type is a generic map type with no restrictions on the structure of the key and value.
-Hashmaps are implemented using a hash table, allowing for lookups with arbitrary keys.
+Hash-maps are implemented using a hash table, allowing for lookups with arbitrary keys.

 ## Attributes